metaproxy-technologies/pages/docs/_posts/2021-12-27-bestmobile.md

       * WorkingCopy
       * iSH

-Here are/ tips for good deployment.
+Here are tips for good deployment.

-* **Before you by iPad**, get DUNs number and apply Apple business manager, then **buy iPad with SIM model** **from Apple store using ABM account**.
+* **Before you buy iPad**, get DUNs number and apply Apple business manager, then **buy iPad with SIM model** **from Apple store using ABM account**.
 Company purchased devices with SIM are easily managed by MDM.
 * XXX
 * XXX
 * XXX